tjthejuggler/type_friend/README.txt

 TODO:

-make a timer so it doesnt give suggestions until there is enough of a pause

 get rid of new lines

 make it show the text and the suggestions and the turkish translation
     multiple suggestions in separate colors

-create the gesture to turn it on and off, this needs to be a script